IGM-202-2225/project-2-meaton96/README.md

 -  Steers towards a target agent by predicting its movement by up to 2 seconds.
 The time is reduced as it gets closer.
 -  Obstacles - avoids all tree obstacles
--  Seperation - Not implemented in this state.
-Agent will ignore everything except pursuing its target.
+-  Seperation - Agents of the same type

 #### State Transistions

-- Getting close enough to a target agent type, possibly will add a game timer or randomness to have this agent hunt the player
+-  Getting close enough to a target agent type
+-  Every 10 seconds a random dinosaur will begin to pursue the player

 ## SmallDino